MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 Window.Render(matrix);
 Window.Freeze();

+Window.Close();
 ```

 ![Matrix](../assets/img/jpg/data_viz/matrix.jpg)

 ## Conclusion

-In this tutorial, you learned how to remove elements from the window and how to use the `TableView`, `TableSelector` and `Matrix` elements.
+In this tutorial, you learned how to use the `TableView`, `TableSelector` and `Matrix` elements.
 You are now ready to start the menus management tutorial.

 ---